sarthtalati/v1.1-API-Documentation/source/includes/_points.md

 --------- | -----------
-mobile* | Provide the registered mobile number of the customer to redeem points points_redeemed* | Provide the number of points to be redeemed transaction_number | Provide the transaction number against which the points has to be redeemed validation_code | Provide the OTP generated to the customer's mobile number through the previous call redemption_time | Provide the redemption date and time in YYYY-MM-DD HH-MM-SS format
+mobile* | Provide the registered mobile number of the customer to redeem points points_redeemed* | Provide the number of points to be redeemed transaction_number | Provide the transaction number for which the points has to be redeemed validation_code* | Provide the validation code received by the customer through `points/validationcode` redemption_time | Provide the redemption date and time in YYYY-MM-DD HH-MM-SS format

 ## Response Codes